 With the parameters set, an extensive analysis of existing needs as well as the company’s IT roadmap for the coming years was undertaken.
-A dedicated team of software engineers with relevant experience from IEC 62366, IEC 62304, ISO 14971, ISO 13485 and MDD 93/42/EEC (now replaced by 2017/745) and FDA Title 21 CFR Part 11 was assigned to the case with the option of bringing in other domain and/or technology expertise when needed.
+A dedicated team of medical software engineers with relevant experience from IEC 62366, IEC 62304, ISO 14971, ISO 13485 and MDD 93/42/EEC (now replaced by 2017/745) and FDA Title 21 CFR Part 11 was assigned to the case with the option of bringing in other domain and/or technology expertise when needed.

-To ensure a smooth transition, the Data Ductus team spent three months onsite with the existing LIMS team before assuming responsibility for the product.
+To ensure a smooth transition, the Data Ductus team spent three months onsite with the existing QIMS team before assuming responsibility for the product.
 This included development, management and handling of software issues from the global user base.
 Since transition, Data Ductus has delivered four new releases into production.

 Lower Costs and Faster Releases

-The tight collaboration between the product owner and the LIMS team at Data Ductus ensures any third line support issues are quickly resolved.
-Data Ductus Software developers and the company’s Product Development team are also aligned when it comes to updates, new versions and the general direction of LIMS.
+The tight collaboration between the product owner and the QIMS team at Data Ductus ensures any third line support issues are quickly resolved.
+Data Ductus Software developers and the company’s Product Development team are also aligned when it comes to updates, new versions and the general direction of QIMS.
 Releases are now delivered on schedule, while maintenance costs remain within budget.
-Additionally, whenever new capabilities require additional competencies, specialist Data Ductus software engineers can be drafted into the process to ensure a smooth delivery.
+Additionally, whenever new capabilities require additional competencies, specialist Data Ductus medical software engineers can be drafted into the process to ensure a smooth delivery.

-“Since we took over LIMS, the life science company’s IT costs have been reduced, launch times are quicker and software issues are resolved faster,” says Amin Gholiha, Business Developer, Data Ductus.”
+“Since we took over QIMS, the life science company’s IT costs have been reduced, launch times are quicker and software issues are resolved faster,” says Amin Gholiha, Business Developer, Data Ductus.”
 They can now concentrate on what they’re best at, immunodiagnostics, and we handle IT, which is our core expertise.”